balad06/Dialog_system/Readme.md

 The aim of this repository is to create a working dialog system along with classifiers that are required for the bot to identify the intents

+Using the bot:
+    1) Download the files or clone the repository
+    2) use the requirements.txt to download required packages(set up a venv if required)
+    3) extract the raw_files
+    4) Run the app.py file using the command py app.py

 1a Text classification
     We used for methods for text classification majority base line, rule based base line and two machine learning algorithms (Logistic reggression,Descsion Tree)